 - External mouse and keyboard: If you use a stand, you’ll need an external mouse and keyboard.
 I recommend the Logitech MX Master 2S mouse ($55) and the Logitech K380 Wireless Bluetooth Keyboard for Mac or Windows ($40).

 Even a full mobile office only includes five things.
 That’s it.
 These five items are all you need to stay productive on any trip.

 If you do decide to travel with a laptop, a DSLR, Kindle, and other expensive gear, it’s definitely worth getting travel insurance that covers you for loss, theft, or damage to your belongings on your trip.
 But not all travel insurance is the same.

 If you buy travel insurance coverage up to $3,000 (fairly standard) and your per article limit is $500 you can only claim $500 for a single item.
-So if your 2019 Macbook gets ruined, you can only get $500 for it.
+So if your brand new computer gets ruined, you can only get $500 for it.
 The same goes for an expensive phone or camera.

-If the per item limit of your insurance is less than the value of your laptop and phone, maybe find another travel insurance plan.
-Opting for a higher per article limit whenever possible instead of a higher total coverage limit will cover your computer or phone if they get lost, damaged, or stolen.
+If the per-item limit of your insurance is less than the value of your laptop and phone, get a different insurance plan.
+Opting for a higher per-article limit whenever possible instead of a higher total coverage limit will cover your computer or phone if they get lost, damaged, or stolen.

 How to Travel Light with a Computer

-For a lot of modern travelers, packing a laptop in their carry on bag is a given.
-However, there’s more to traveling with your computer than finding a travel backpack that can fit your laptop.
+For a lot of modern travelers, packing a laptop in their travel backpack is a given.

 Organizing your gear, deciding which electronics you really need, and protecting everything are all important parts of traveling smarter.
-And knowing what to leave behind might be just as important as learning which travel-friendly tech accessories to pack.
+Knowing what to leave behind might be just as important as learning which travel-friendly tech accessories to pack.